language-independent-components/docs/motivation_en.md

 ## Microservices (doker, ansible)
 Splitting app to multiple independent smaller components

+## RestFull services (stripe, shopify, sendgrid, ect)
+Don't implement the wheel.
+Reusing most common functionaliy via REST/HTTP/JSON API

 # Rasing abscraction
 Every new abstraction adds extra difficulty to write program but the profit is more valuable therefore we have to accept it.

 # What should come next?
+What about writing appilcation by combining language independent components a la microservises with public interface binding using platform as DI framework?